Riemannian metrics on differentiable stacks: The stack perspective

+The previous proposition gives some geometric intuition into the notion of orbit stack of $G\toto M$: it is an enhanced version of the orbit space $M/G$, endowed with smooth information encoded in the normal representations $G_x\action \nu_x(O)$.

 A map $\phi:\tilde G\to G$ is a {\bf Morita fibration} if it is Morita and it is a fibration.
-There is some redundancy among these axioms, that we describe in the following lemma, whose proof is left to the reader.
+There is some redundancy among these axioms: $\phi$ is a Morita fibration if and only if it is fully faithful and a surjective submersion on objects, or equivalently, if and only if $\phi$ is a fibration whose kernel is the submersion groupoid $\tilde M\times_M\tilde M\toto \tilde M$.